davidmanzanares/vulkan_bun_helloworld/README.md

 - [*vulkan4bun*](https://github.com/davidmanzanares/vulkan4bun)
 - [*glfw4bun*](https://github.com/davidmanzanares/glfw4bun)

-Which are bindings generated with *makebindingsforbun*.
+Which are bindings generated with [makebindingsforbun](https://github.com/davidmanzanares/makebindingsforbun).

 The code is a simplification of the [Vulkan tutorial](https://vulkan-tutorial.com/).